NASA moves SpaceX launch to Sunday because of poor weather conditions offshore

 He said that the rocket was safe “the whole time” because it was “held down on the ground” while the rocket’s computers shut down the operation before it could launch.

-Still, SpaceX swapped out two of the engines on the Falcon 9 rocket that will be used to fly Saturday’s Crew-1 mission and ran another series of tests to ensure they were working properly.
+Still, SpaceX swapped out two of the engines on the Falcon 9 rocket that will be used to fly this weekend’s Crew-1 mission and ran another series of tests to ensure they were working properly.

 After the test flight, SpaceX also noticed a little more erosion than expected on the capsule’s heat shield, which protects the astronauts as they fly back to Earth through the atmosphere.
 SpaceX decided to reinforce those areas, and NASA has since approved the changes.